 Many owners hire a professional groomer to manage the long coat and make sure it doesn't become dirty and tangled.
 You can learn great grooming tips from the groomer so that it's easier for you to manage at home.
 If you plan on going this route, plan on making an appointment every six to eight weeks.

 Shih Tzus love children and are never aggressive with them.
-They love playdates, being around people, and getting attention from you.
+They are affectionate dogs that love playdates, being around people, and getting attention from you.
 The Shih Tzu is known to relax and calm their owners down, making them great therapy dogs.
 Shih Tzus have the personality and capability to cheer someone up or calm them down with just their presence.

 Shih Tzu Dog Rescue Groups